nvrmnd-png/undo/README.md

 # undo

-> `mv file.txt archive/` — oops — `undo`.
+> `mv file.txt archive/`, oops, `undo`.
 Reversible `mv`, `cp`, `rm` and friends, with a freedesktop trash safety net.

 ![License](https://img.shields.io/badge/license-GPLv3-blue) ![Rust](https://img.shields.io/badge/rust-2024-orange) ![Shells](https://img.shields.io/badge/shell-zsh%20%7C%20bash%20%7C%20fish-lightgrey)

-Shell filesystem commands are unforgiving: once you `mv` over a file or `rm` a directory, there is no built-in way back. **undo** journals every supported operation and reverses it on demand — and it never deletes anything outright, so even `rm` is recoverable.
+Shell filesystem commands are unforgiving: once you `mv` over a file or `rm` a directory, there is no built-in way back. **undo** journals every supported operation and reverses it on demand, and it never deletes anything outright, so even `rm` is recoverable.

 ![undo demo: mv then undo restores the file, rm -r then undo restores it from the trash](.github/demo.gif)